-The State of California has declared accessory dwelling units to be a valuable form of housing in California.
+The State of California has declared Accessory Dwelling Units to be a valuable form of housing in California.
 The City recognizes the importance of livable housing balanced with an attractive living environment for all residents.
-The availability of accessory dwelling units contributes to local housing, to the community's housing stock, and are considered to be a residential use consistent with the General Plan and Zoning Code, purpose of regulating second dwelling units is required by State law pursuant to The purpose of this Chapter is also to ensure compatibility with Government Code Section 65852.2 and to ensure compatibility of such uses with surrounding uses and properties and to avoid any impacts associated with such uses.
+The availability of Accessory Dwelling Units contributes to local housing, to the community's housing stock, and are considered to be a residential use consistent with the General Plan and Zoning Code.
+The purpose of this Chapter is also to ensure compatibility with Government Code Section 65852.2 and to ensure compatibility of such uses with surrounding uses and properties and to avoid any impacts associated with such uses.

-Second Accessory dwelling units, as defined in Article X (Definitions), are permitted as set forth in Article V, Base Zones and Related Use and Development Provisions including the R-1 and RE zones, subject to the requirements contained in this Chapter.
+Accessory Dwelling Units, as defined in Article X (Definitions), are permitted as set forth in Article V, Base Zones and Related Use and Development Provisions including the R-1 and RE zones, subject to the requirements contained in this Chapter.

-An application for an accessory dwelling unit shall demonstrate compliance with all the standards and limitations set forth in this section, to the satisfaction of the Community and Economic Development Director or his/her designee.
+An application for an Accessory Dwelling Unit shall demonstrate compliance with all the standards and limitations set forth in this section, to the satisfaction of the Community and Economic Development Director or his/her designee.